ericcornelissen/eslint-plugin-top/CONTRIBUTING.md

 The project welcomes request for new rules, extensions of existing rules, or other new features.
 When requesting a feature, make sure to be specific and precise about what you want, as well as why you want it.
-Also, make sure the feature has not already been request.
+Also, make sure the feature has not already been requested.

 When you have a clear idea of what you need, you can submit a [feature request].

 ### Corrections

 Corrections, such as fixing typos or refactoring code, are important.
-For small changes of this nature you can open a Pull Request directly, or open an issue first if you prefer.
+For small changes you can open a Pull Request directly, Or you can first [open an issue].

 ---

 ## Making Changes

-You are always free to contribute by working on one of the confirmed or accepted (and unassigned) [open issues] and opening a Pull Request for it.
+You are always free to contribute by working on one of the confirmed or accepted and unassigned [open issues] and opening a Pull Request for it.

 It is advised to indicate that you will be working on a issue by commenting on that issue.
 This is so others don't start working on the same issue as you are.